nikitastupin/pwnhub/writings/pwn-request-via-non-default-branch.md

 ```

 The vulnerability was fixed at `master` and branches matching the `release-1.x` pattern didn't contain the vulnerable workflow thus it was not possible to run the workflow by targeting another branch so it was not possible to bypass the fix.

+## Example

+### Environment setup

+Run [`setup-bypass-another-branch.sh`](../scripts/setup-bypass-another-branch.sh) as the victim to create a repository with two branches.
+The default branch is safe while the other branch is unsafe.

+> You'll need [gh](https://github.com/cli/cli) installed to execute the [`setup-bypass-another-branch.sh`](../scripts/setup-bypass-another-branch.sh) script

+### Proof of concept

+> TODO: write-up the proof of concept

 ## Remediation